10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 4. Our list of reasonably priced hostels and hotels

-What is Kreuzberg in Berlin Known For?
+What is Kreuzberg in Berlin known for?

 Kreuzberg used to be known as a Turkish quartier of the city and the poorest part of West Berlin.
-But in the 60s the bohemians started to settle in here because of low housing prices.
+But in the 60s, the bohemians started to settle here because of low housing prices.
 The rest is history — now Kreuzberg is the trendiest and quirkiest district of the city.
-As I mentioned before, this neighborhood is very diverse.
-In order not to get lost on your Kreuzberg sightseeing adventure, here are some tips from us and notable locations.

-10 Places to Visit in Kreuzberg
+10 places to visit in Kreuzberg

 Kreuzberg Tempelhof Feld